makrai/notes/nozza2003-lang-spec-BERTs.md

   Arkhipov+ 2019; Virtanen+ 2019; Polignano+ 2019; de Vries+ 2019; Cui+ 2019)
 * We outline some of the parameters here, and introduce the associated website
 * contributions of this paper are the following:
-  1. overall picture: architectural, task and domain
+  1. overall picture: architecture, task and domain
-  2. performance of language-specific BERT models [compared with the] the mBERT
+  2. performance of language-specific BERT models compared with the the mBERT
-  3. website to interactively explore SOTA models.
-We hope this
+  3. website to interactively explore SOTA models

 # 2 Bidirectional Encoder Representations from Transformers 2